device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 }
 ```

-### Security, privacy, and other considerations
+### Security, Privacy, and Other Considerations

 * The Device42 AWS offering does not restrict the Instance Metadata Service Version.
 * The Device42 AWS offering does not require AWS data encryption to operate properly.
 * Customer data resides on the instance itself.
 Customer passwords and secrets are encrypted with AES-256 encryption.
 Refer to [this link](administration/passwords/password-security-and-permissions.mdx) for additional information on how passwords and secrets are stored.
 * The Device42 AWS offering does not require the storage of any secrets in AWS Secrets Manager.